acidanthera/Shiki/FAQ.en.md

 For example, Mac-F221BEC8 (MacPro5,1) stands for 5f571162ce99350785007863627a096bfa11c81b.
 It seems to have hashes of the macs with special HDCP permissions.
 E. g. it is known that MacPro5,1 model makes HD movies work on HD 4000 regardless of decoder state.

+- _How can I disable PAVP/HDCP on Intel Azul (HD 4400, HD 4600) GPUs?_
+You need to isolate `IntelAccelerator::PAVPCommandCallback` in `AppleIntelHD5000Graphics`, because a virtual call to `SafeForceWake` in this function causes a deadlock.
+On 10.11.6 and 10.12 you could replace `<48 89 8b a8 00 00 00>` by `<90 90 90 90 90 90 90>` in AppleIntelFramebufferAzul.
+Even though this does fix certain freezes you will still have other issues.
+For example, hardware video decoding may not work after wakeup.
+More details can be found on [Applelife](https://applelife.ru/threads/shiki-patcher-polzovatelskogo-urovnja.1349123/page-8#post-608892).

 ####Configuration checklist

 - _Non-Shiki based solution if you have:_
    - AMD with working DRM VDA (e.g. HD 7870, HD 6670, HD 7970);
    - NVIDIA with working DRM VDA (supposedly 2xx series and some others).

   This solution is not well explored but it is known to work for some people.
-Kext installation is not needed.
+Shiki.kext installation is *not* needed.
    - IGPU device is enabled, set to preferred in BIOS, and present with a connector-full AAPL,ig-platform-id prop (e.g. `<03 00 66 01>`) or removed and disabled completely without a trace in IOReg (e. g. via [D2EN register](https://applelife.ru/threads/chernye-trejlery-itunes.42290/page-14#post-584519));
    - Hardware video decoder preferences are forced to ATI or NVIDIA depending on the GPU installed;
    - VDADecoderChecker confirms VDA decoder working with VP3 (NVIDIA) or AMD decoders;